colinlienard/gitlight/README.md

 - Monitor notifications with efficiency thanks to a kanban style interface
 - Filter by repository, organization, pull request, issues, commits...
 - Get precise notification data
+- GitHub and GitLab notifications at the same time
 - And more...

 ## Contributing